-With much sadness and pain, Andrea and I had to put our min pin Gambit to sleep today.
+With much sadness and pain, Andrea and I had to put our miniature pinscher, Gambit, to sleep today.
 I had never been so close to any animal.
-Almost all my life I’ve had pets and a wide variety of pets but none captured my heart like Gambit did.
+Almost all my life I’ve had pets and a wide variety of pets but none captured my heart as Gambit did.
 He was my little buddy.
 He loved to lay next to me when I worked from home and to cuddle with me on the couch in the mornings.
 I’ve never seen a dog reciprocate love like he did.
 I just loved him so much!

-A couple months ago Gambit started having problems with peeing during his sleep.
+A couple of months ago Gambit started having problems with peeing during his sleep.
 We thought he might have a urinary infection, so we took him to the vet.
 The vet agreed it was that and put him on antibiotics.
 The problem didn’t stop after the round of antibiotics.
 They then thought he was diabetic and told us to give him insulin.
 After that proved to do more harm than good they finally narrowed it down to a rare disease called Fanconi syndrome.
 Apparently, this disease is known to occur in miniature pinscher dogs.
 The disease caused his kidneys to basically slowly shutdown and stop processing nutrients which caused him to starve very slowly.
 After he had lost a lot of weight and stopped eating for several days we knew it was time to end his suffering.

 We adopted Gambit 2 1/2 years ago from one of my wife’s hair clients.
-It appeared he spent a lot time kenneled and had some bad habits.
+It appeared he spent a lot of time kenneled and had some bad habits.
 Once we brought him to our home, he loved roaming our apartment freely and laying on the couches and his doggy beds.
 He was so cute the way he so quickly adjusted to our home and our patterns.
-He was very prone to wonder off though, a few days after we adopted him he ran away on Christmas day that sent us on a crazy two week wild goose chase you can read about here: Gambit Ran Away On Christmas Day – We Found Him Two Weeks Later.
+He was very prone to wander off though, a few days after we adopted him he ran away on Christmas day that sent us on a crazy two-week wild goose chase you can read about here: Gambit Ran Away On Christmas Day – We Found Him Two Weeks Later.

-In this time of COVID-19 with a lot of people losing their family members I feel like my grief is small compared to losing a mother or father or child.
+During this time of COVID-19, with a lot of people losing their family members, I feel like my grief is small.
 I can’t imagine what they are going through.
 Losing Gambit has helped me have a deeper empathy toward everyone suffering right now.
 This is a really hard time for everybody and especially hard for those losing family members.
-I find myself now grief stricken from losing a close friend I will miss forever.
+I find myself now grief-stricken from losing a close friend I will miss forever.
 When I look at his face I see a part of myself.
 His death has felt like I lost a part of myself, a part I loved so much.